 CEPR’s “thinknet” structure also supports the Centre’s pluralist and non-partisan stance.
 The Centre actively encourages diversity of opinion and independent thought in its network, with the result that CEPR's output reflects state-of-the-art thinking from a range of perspectives.
 This helps enrich and enliven policy debates.

 Today, CEPR’s network of Research Fellows and Affiliates includes over 1,000 of the top economists conducting research on issues affecting the European economy.
 Researchers are based in their home institutions (universities, research institutes, central bank research departments, and international organisations), and collaborate through the Centre in the pursuit of policy-relevant economic research and dissemination activities.
 This differs from traditional thinktanks or research institutes, where there is a “in house” research staff.
 CEPR researchers are appointed by the Centre's Appointments Committee, chaired by the Centre's President.
 These researchers are organized in ten Programme Areas, each led by Programme Directors who provide intellectual leadership and quality control.
-The work of the Programme Directors is guided by the Centre's Director and Research Director.
+The work of the Programme Directors is guided by the Centre's President, Research Director and Policy Director.

 The Centre provides common services for its network of researchers and for the users of its researchers, and it obtains funding for the activities it develops.
 In particular, the Centre's staff, based in CEPR's London office undertake the following activities:

 Development of projects and obtaining funding for them

 Administration and execution of projects once funding has been obtained for them, and reporting to the donors on the activities undertaken and expenditures incurred.

 Dissemination of the results of the research to a wide audience in the private sector and the research and policy communities